LiterallyCanada312/HillsHacks-2024/README.md

 If you don’t set a `description` or `image`, the relevant tags for those fields will be omitted.

-Here’s how you use `Meta` on a page:
+Here’s how you use `Meta` on a page :

 ```js
 import Meta from '../components/meta'